stac-extensions/mlm/README.md

 an accompanying `mlm:artifact_type` property that describes how to employ it.
 An Asset described with this role is considered the "*main*" [Model Asset](#model-asset) being described by the STAC Item definition.
 Typically, there will be only one asset containing the `mlm:model` role.
-However, multiple `mlm:model` roles are permitted to provide alternate interfaces of the same model (e.g.: using different frameworks or compilations), but those assets should have exactly the same model interfaces (i.e.: identical `mlm:input`, `mlm:output`, etc.).
+However, multiple Assets employing the `mlm:model` role are permitted to provide alternate interfaces of the same model (e.g.: using different frameworks or compilations), but those assets should have exactly the same model interfaces (i.e.: identical `mlm:input`, `mlm:output`, etc.).
 In such case, the `mlm:artifact_type` property should be used to distinguish them.